Skip to main content

 New installation (aerobic) $9,800 - $12,000+

 Angleton pricing falls in line with the broader Brazoria County and Houston metro area averages.
 Costs push higher for properties with buried lids, difficult access, or systems stressed by the local soil and water conditions.
+The prevalence of clay soils and flood exposure means many installations require non-conventional systems with higher costs.

 Prices based on February 2026 surveys of Angleton-area providers.
 Your actual cost depends on tank size, system type, accessibility, and site conditions.